heranYang93/quiz-flash-card/README.md

 - [ADDITIONAL] This stands for additional requirement that I personally regard necessary for a smooth user experience

 # Table of Contents
+    [Key Demo]
     [Project title]
     [Task description]
     [User Story]
     [Acceptance Criteria]
     [Reference]
     [Repository structure]

+# Key Demo
+These gifs are made to demostrate key features:

+### Basic features demostration
+    (./assets/basicFunction.gif)
+    Functional start button
+    Answer and rendering next question
+    Time penalty
+    FInal result visualisation
+    Data Storage

+### Special features demonstration
+    (./assets/specialFeature.gif)
+    (./assets/navigationAndBetween-pageResetting.gif)
+    The quiz can now be interrupted at anytime
+    Users can now navigate back to the main menu during the quiz Users can now navigate to view score board during the quiz Users can now navigate tp score board from the main page

 # Project title
 A multiple-choice quiz template